 Tactic A - Improve Service Delivery in the Family Caregiver Support Program: As previously reported, Ms. Sarah Villalobos was recruited for the Care Coordinator position with the Area Agency on Aging, and she began her employment with SEAGO on December 18th.
 Sarah quickly familiarized herself with the details of the program and held a very successful caregiver workshop in Sierra Vista in February.
-She also held a caregiver workshop in Willcox on April 20th, and another in Clifton on April 26th.
-Meanwhile, Sarah continues conducting caregiver outreach through mailings, social media, SEAGO website, newspaper ads, and in-person contacts with a focus on education in the areas of stress management, health, nutrition, available resources, and medical and financial decision making.
-Sarah will also be the AAA coordinator for the End of Life Care Matters Project as mentioned in my April 2018 mid-point report to the Executive Board.
+She held a caregiver workshop in Willcox on April 20th, another in Clifton on April 26th, and yet another in Bisbee on May 4th.
+Sarah continues conducting caregiver outreach through mailings, social media, SEAGO website, newspaper ads, and in-person contacts with a focus on education in the areas of stress management, health, nutrition, available resources, and medical and financial decision making.
+Sarah will also be the AAA coordinator for the End of Life Care Matters Project mentioned in my April 2018 mid-point report to the Executive Board.